MockingbirdME/game_md/core_rules/04 - actions.md

 * Determine if action requires a skill check
 * Determine primary attribute and primary skill
 * Calculate successes:
-    * add half the primary attribute(round down for standard, up for taken time) plus one to successes
+    * add the primary attribute, halved for standard, plus one to successes
     * add the primary skill's rank to successes
-    * add half the number of bonus dice (round down for standard, up for taken time) as successes
+    * add half the number of bonus dice as successes
-    * Remove one successes for every penalty die
+    * Remove one successes for every penalty die, halved for time taken.
-* Apply your total successes to the action being taken
+* Apply your total successes, ignoring any partial success, to the action being taken

 ## Combat and round based play:
 Sometimes characters find themselves in stressful, potentially life or death, situations where the timing of each action becomes more important; at these times the game transitions from the normal player/GM narrative into round based play.
 In round based play characters declare and resolve their actions on their turns which happen in initiative order.
 Once all characters have acted the GM describes the updated scene; if the reason for round based play continues to be present recheck everyones initiative and begin another round.